RubricRL: Simple Generalizable Rewards for Text-to-Image Generation: Related work

 Maximum-likelihood training often under-optimizes user-salient qualities, such as semantic faithfulness, compositional accuracy, and aesthetics.
 Reinforcement learning (RL) offers task-aligned feedback that directly optimizes for human-relevant properties beyond likelihood.
-In diffusion-based text-to-image models, RL methods, such as Flow-GRPO~\cite{liu2025flow}, DanceGRPO~\cite{xue2025dancegrpo}, and reasoning-augmented T2I-R1~\cite{jiang2025t2i}, have improved alignment by fine-tuning the generative policy with preference or metric-based rewards.
+In diffusion-based text-to-image models, RL methods, such as Flow-GRPO~\cite{liu2025flow}, DanceGRPO~\cite{xue2025dancegrpo}, and DifusionNFT~\cite{zheng2025diffusionnft}, have improved alignment by fine-tuning the velocity with preference or metric-based rewards.
 Recently, RL has also been applied to unified AR T2I models \cite{wang2025simplear}, where policy gradients act directly on next-token probabilities, enabling end-to-end credit assignment and fine-grained control over generated images.